anasstaisshaa/Flights/README.md

 ### 2. /login

     On this page, you need to enter the email and password that you used during registration.
-    On this page, you need to enter the email and password that you used during registration.
     After that click the "Login" button